MITgcm/MITgcm/doc/algorithm/algorithm.rst

 As for the lateral viscous terms, the free-slip condition is equivalent to simply setting the stress to zero on boundaries.
-The no-slip condition is implemented as an additional term acting on top of the interior and free-slip stresses.
+The no-slip condition is implemented as an additional term acting in conjunction with the interior and free-slip stresses.
 Bottom drag represents additional friction, in addition to that imposed by the no-slip condition at the bottom.
 The drag is cast as a stress expressed as a linear or quadratic